GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A program is a building of thought.
-It is costless to build, it is weightless, and it grows easily under our typing hands.
-But without care, a program’s size and complexity will grow out of control, confusing even the person who created it.
+> ### A team of highly competent programmers who are also highly territorial, egotistical politicians will fail while a team of equally competent programmers, who are also egoless, cooperative, team players will succeed.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts